Intervention

 Strategies for math intervention hero

-Mathematics has potential to inspire wonder and foster creativity.
-It is far deeper than counting and arithmetic; math can provide irrefutable proof of grand ideas and predict new scientific discoveries.
+Mathematics has the potential to inspire wonder and foster creativity.
+Deeper than counting and arithmetic, math can provide irrefutable proof of grand ideas and predict new scientific discoveries.
+Yet for so many students, math feels inaccessible.

 What Is Math Intervention?